 Ridge Walk

-The first part of the trail up to the ridge was just half a mile.
-The path was sometimes steep.
-But it was the gravel that made the walk up more arduous than needed.
-Shortly, we were up on the ridgeline just as the landscape behind us slowly took shape.
+The lower trail leading to the ridgetop was only half a mile.
+It was sometimes steep, but mainly the gravel that made the hiking more arduous.
+Soon, we reached the ridge as the landscape behind us slowly expanded.

-From there, we then spent the next two miles hiking north on an old roadbed.
-In comparison to the west, landscape out east was much more enjoyable and expansive.
-There we had a decent view of Yakima River as it wound through the canyon.
+We spent the next two miles hiking north on an old road.
+We had a decent view of Yakima River as it wound through the canyon.
+Compared to the west, the landscape out east was much more expansive.

 See more trip photos here.